You can’t grow a business with broke customers

 We write and share content aimed directly at our ideal clients.

-Be it blog posts, social media updates, or videos, our content addresses the needs, concerns, and interests of our ICP.
+Our content, whether blog posts, social media updates, or videos, addresses the needs, concerns, and interests of our ICP.

-This focus helps us attract clients who are a good fit for our business ethos.
+This focus helps us attract clients who fit our business ethos well.

 .